FairwindsOps/terraform-bastion/gcp/README.md

 No output.

+## Contributing

+We are happy to share this internal module with the community.
+We appreciate suggestions for improvement, and recommend starting by opening an issue.
+Please see [contributing.md](../CONTRIBUTING.md) for details.

-## Additional Design Considerations
+## Design Considerations

 The [design document](../DESIGN.md) describes the goals and vision for this project.

-## Contributing

-Thank you for your interest in improving this module.
-Please see [contributing](../CONTRIBUTING.md) for additional information.

 [Stackdriver Logging agent]: https://cloud.google.com/logging/docs/agent/installation